 Why would you use a root cause analysis?

-- Poorly assembled, ill-suited teams to complete the analysis – with over-bearing personalities and limited skill sets – often are inappropriate for an effective analysis
+- Poorly assembled, ill-suited teams to complete the analysis – with over-bearing personalities and limited skill sets – often are inappropriate for a practical analysis

-- Non-supporting culture where this type of event is not part of a larger, company-wide effort to achieve operational excellence.
-When completed in isolation, the results of a root cause analysis can be meaningless without action.
+- Non-supporting culture where this event is not part of a larger, company-wide effort to achieve operational excellence.
+When completed in isolation, the results of a root cause analysis can only be meaningful with action.

 - The analysis is mistaken for a blame exercise, as opposed to a learning opportunity